soleen/pdump/Documentation/admin-guide/LSM/ipe.rst

    Controls loading IMA certificates through the Kconfigs, ``CONFIG_IMA_X509_PATH`` and ``CONFIG_EVM_X509_PATH``.

+``READ``:

+   Pertains to any file attempting to be read but not to be executed.

 ``KERNEL_READ``:

    Short hand for all of the following: ``FIRMWARE``, ``KMODULE``,